 HOW ARE PARENTS INVOLVED?

-We hope that these answers have given you a better understanding of the mission of pivotal response treatment, as well as some of its core methods and strategies.
+We hope these answers have given you a better understanding of the mission of pivotal response treatment and some of its core methods and strategies.